northeast-kansas-library-system/next/source/tools/notices_slips/account_payment.rst

 - Recipient:
     - This notice is e-mailed a borrower's :term:`first valid email<First valid email>` address

+- Sender:
+    - The "from" address on this e-mail will match the borrower's home library

 - Trigger:
     - This notice is sent automatically when a fee is paid on a borrower's account